 Scattered throughout each book are a number of ThinkWrite exercises.
 These are writing assignments that require students to analyze the historical information they have learned from a Christian worldview perspective.
 For example, ThinkWrite 5 in American History for Young Students I says, “Please tell us your thoughts about America winning the Revolutionary War.
 How did America’s Big 2 Beliefs shape the war?
 Do you think you can see God’s hand in it?” (p.
 91).

 ThinkWrite questions are not intended to solicit only objective information.
 They also require children to make spiritual and practical connections.
 However, they still tend to support the philosophy of these guides.
-As long as you are aware of this and agree with Michelle’s philosophy, this is not a problem.
-If you disagree, then you might want to come up with your own ThinkWrite-style of questions.
+As long as you are aware of this and agree with Miller’s philosophy, this is not a problem.
+If you disagree with her Christian worldview, then you might want to come up with your own ThinkWrite-style of questions.
 Suggested responses to the ThinkWrites at the end of each book should help parents evaluate student work.

 TQH very much reflects a Francis Schaeffer approach to history based on his book How Should We Then Live?
 (In his book, which is published by Crossway, Schaeffer shows how historical events, scientific discoveries, artistic endeavors, literary pursuits, etc., were all shaped by religious beliefs and philosophies.
 Schaeffer's views are shaped by his Reformed Protestant beliefs.)
 In addition, Miller supports a limited-government perspective.
 Although she writes from her own Protestant viewpoint, from time to time she discusses conflicting Protestant and Catholic viewpoints on history, acknowledging right and wrong on both sides.
 I was pleasantly surprised to see this respectful balance, especially in the Renaissance, Reformation volume.